mrakgr/The-Spiral-Language/readme.md

             r, inl _ -> bck o r i s
 ```

 The `mapi_d1_seq_broadcast` is finally used to its full effect here.
-The backwards steps won't be elaborated like in the softmax section as it is just math.
+The backwards steps won't be elaborated like in the softmax section.
 As can be seen from the above on the backwards pass the LN is actually recalculated from the input.
 This is good as the cost of recalculation is pretty much nothing compared to having to do extra reads and writes from intermediaries.

 Immediatelly after getting the above to work, the author fused the `layer_norm` with the `relu` and found that it gave a decent speedup in the RNN.
 The Relu activation is really trivial to add so that specific variant of LN won't be pasted here to prevent it from bloating the size of the tutorial any further.